Loris Karius: International career

 Karius represented Germany at all youth levels from under-16 onward, but his appearances were limited due to competition from other goalkeepers.

 Personal life

 Karius has been in a relationship with Italian television presenter and model Diletta Leotta since 2022.
 In March 2023, they announced that she was pregnant and expecting their first child.
 The couple got engaged later in the year, and Leotta gave birth to their first daughter, named Aria, on 16 August 2023.
 They were married on 22 June 2024, at a private ceremony on the island of Vulcano near Sicily in Leotta's native Italy.
+In May 2026, the couple welcomed their second child, a boy named Leonardo.